tiangolo/meinheld-gunicorn-flask-docker/README.md

 #### `VARIABLE_NAME`

-The variable inside of the Python module that contains the WSGI application.
+The variable inside of the Python module that contains the Flask application.

 By default: